JesseHantula/FullStack/README.md

 # FullStack
-Repository for all exercises for course full stack open (https://fullstackopen.com).
+Repository for all exercises for full stack open course (https://fullstackopen.com).

+Each part has its own directory.